NGINX App Protect DoS Directives and Policy

 app_protect_dos_policy_file /etc/app_protect_dos/BADOSPolicy.json;

-This is the VS (protected object) name, it should be unique and is used to identify the VS in the logs.
-It can be used in location/server/http
+This is the Protected Object (VS) name, which should be unique and is used to identify the Protected Object in the logs.

 Directive is optional.
 If not written, then each protected object (VS) will have an auto-generated name according to the following syntax: